-A = (unsigned char ) 0x1000
+A = \(unsigned char \) 0x1000

 This is all that is really necessary to manipulate the memory mapped registers of the MC68HC11.
-Unfortunately, (unsigned char ) 0x1000 is not particularly indicative of the function memory location 0x1000 performs (PORT A on most MC68HC11 devices).
-The extra typing required to use this memory location can also be a source of minor, but unnecessary compilation errors.
-A better idea is to use the following line (remember, lines appearing in the hc11e20.h file appear in the Courier typeface):
+Unfortunately, \(unsigned char \) 0x1000 is not particularly indicative of the function memory location 0x1000 performs (PORT A on most MC68HC11 devices).
+The extra typing required to use this memory location can also be a source of minor, but un- necessary compilation errors.
+A better idea is to use this line (remember, lines appearing in the hc11f1.h file appear in the Courier typeface):